kelvinleandro/shellstation/README.md

 # ShellStation

 ShellStation is a command-line game suite.
-It allows users to select and play games through an interactive menu or directly via command-line arguments.
+It allows users to select and play games through an interactive menu, directly via command-line arguments, or run automated tests/matches for each game.

 ## Previews
 ![shellstation menu](img/menu.png)